boryspaulewicz/bhsdtr/Readme.md

 new").

 SDT is a *non-linear* model.
-An immediate consequence of non-linearity is that inference based on data aggregated over ''random'' grouping factors (such as subjects or items) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf)
+An immediate consequence of non-linearity is that inference based on data aggregated over "random" grouping factors (such as subjects or items) is invalid, because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf)